the story of woodburn homestead

 the stables

 The interior of The Stables was gutted to open up the space.
-The corrugated iron exterior and exposed wooden stud work remain, while tools reclaimed from the buildings and nearby paddocks readily remind guests of the building’s former agricultural life.
-The need for more light was met by installing a large window at one end, a treasure salvaged from a demolition sale.
+The corrugated iron exterior and exposed wooden stud work remain, while tools reclaimed from the buildings and nearby paddocks are presented along the walls, readily reminding guests of the building’s former agricultural life.
+For warmth and atmosphere, a modern gas fire has been added.

 The lush Stable Lawns now cover what was previously horse yards.